freedomofpress/securedrop-docs/docs/admin/installation/generate_submission_key.rst

 ..
 These instructions will be replaced with whatever mechanism the all-on-Qubes SecureDrop Workstation uses to generate the submission key.

-When a document or message is submitted to SecureDrop by a Source, it is automatically encrypted with the Submission Key.
-The private part of this key is only stored on the *Secure Viewing Station* which is never connected to the Internet.
-SecureDrop submissions can only be decrypted and read on the *Secure Viewing Station*.
+When a document or message is submitted to SecureDrop by a Source, it is automatically encrypted with the :ref:`Submission Key<glossary_submission_key>`.
+The private part of this key is only stored on the Secure Viewing Station which is never connected to the Internet.
+SecureDrop submissions can only be decrypted and read on the Secure Viewing Station.

 We will now generate the Submission Key.
-If you aren't still logged into your *Secure Viewing Station* from the previous step, boot it using its Tails USB flash drive, with persistence enabled.
+If you aren't still logged into your Secure Viewing Station from the previous step, boot it using its Tails USB flash drive, with persistence enabled.

 .. important:: The private key you will generate in the following steps is one of the most